-We integrate environmental, social and governance (ESG) factors into our investment management process.
+We integrate ESG factors into our investment management process.
 We do this because we believe that these factors are some of the drivers of long-term investment risks and returns.

 When assessing an investment, we look at a range of financial and non-financial criteria.
 Financial criteria can include balance sheet strength, valuation or future earnings.
 Non-financial criteria can include management strength, industry composition, environmental factors (e.g. pollution, resource usage, climate change), social factors (e.g.human rights, health and safety, diversity) or governance factors (e.g. corruption, transparency, board structure).